-The Royal Air Force Air Cadets uses Adventure Training to grow personal confidence, teamwork and leadership ability in our cadets.
+The RAF Air Cadets uses Adventure Training to grow personal confidence, teamwork and leadership ability in our cadets.
 It includes a wide range of activities designed to push boundaries but also have a bit of fun along the way.

 Hill Walking and Camping

 A vast area of the UK is filled with beautiful scenery and landmarks that should be made the most of.
 The Air Cadets will organise several walks ranging from one day up to a week.
 Within the South West of England and Wales are Dartmoor and Brecon Beacon Nation Parks but there are plenty of interesting places aside from these.
 These walks can be used for the Expedition section of The Duke of Edinburgh Award.

 Hill walking is used as a platform to train cadets in the use of maps and compasses to navigate from A to B plus other useful techniques.
 They will also learn how to look after themselves whilst camping out, including covering topics such as cooking in the field, personal hygiene and putting up shelters.

 There are many great locations to participate in either Rock Climbing or Abseiling, and even the climbing wall equipment can be used within the Air Cadets.
 Both of these activities provide a challenging experience for cadets and staff alike.